saitaiky/notebook/docs/docs/linux/bash-practical.md

-## Command Redirect / Process substitution
+## Command Redirect

 In Linux/Unix, everything is a file.
 Regular file, Directories, and even Devices are files.
 Every File has an associated number called **File Descriptor (FD)**.

 Your screen also has a File Descriptor.
 When a program is executed the output is sent to File Descriptor of the screen, and you see program output on your monitor.
 If the output is sent to File Descriptor of the printer, the program output would have been printed.

-Whenever you execute a program/command at the terminal, 3 files are always open, viz., standard input, standard output, standard error.
+Whenever you execute a program/command at the terminal, 3 files are always open, viz., standard input (stdin), standard output (stdout), and standard error (stderr).

 ![streams](/img/linux/redirection.jpg)